Pandora-research/Pandora-research/README.md

-### Pandora Research Project is intended for SOC analysts, cybersecurity researchers, students and anyone wants to analyze malwares and study related materials.
-We aim to make Pandora rich of resources even for Threat Intelligenge and Penetration testing.
+### Pandora Research Project is intended for SOC analysts, cybersecurity researchers, students and anyone wants to analyze Malwares and study related materials.
+We aim to make Pandora rich of resources even for Threat Intelligence and Penetration testing.
 Red and Blue teams could find here interesting tools.
 ###
 ### Disclaimer.
 We do not encourage or endorse any illegal use of these repositories.
 <!--